 Then there was the Irish independence movement that attempted to revive traditional Gaelic games on the face of popular modern (British) sports.
 Or the Flemish Movement in Belgium, whose students at the Catholic University of Leuven embraced French bicycling, promoted traditional games such as popinjay shooting, and largely rejected rowing and other “snobbish” British sports. (“Largely” but not “completely” because they couldn’t resist the pull of soccer and eventually found a clever way to integrate the game into their recreation.)
 Turning to Asia, there were vigorous debates among the Chinese during the early Republican period over the place of physical education and military training in schools.
 (A loud yes on the former; a mixed response to the latter.)
 It is pretty telling that those debates occurred shortly after the May Fourth Movement and the May Thirtieth Incident: both huge historical events that fueled further Chinese nationalism.
 Then the fact that physical education and military training were considered together – in the Chinese case, the British case, and other cases – may explain that for many countries, national sport teams stand second only to their military as a symbol of national pride (or, sometimes, national humility or humiliation).

 What am I getting at?
 I think that the present exhilaration in Vietnam reflects many things, as it is often the case with sport competitions.
 One of those things has to do with Vietnamese perception of their standing regarding China in the last twenty or twenty-five years (and, to a lesser extent, their Southeast Asian neighbors).
-Well documented are popular Vietnamese sentiments against Chinese aggressiveness in economic and military matters.
-Winning this championship – on Chinese soil, no less – should offer a boost of confidence about Vietnamese competitiveness in the near future regarding their neighbor to the north.
+Well documented are popular Vietnamese sentiments against China’s aggressive policies and behavior in economic and military matters.
+Winning this championship–on Chinese soil, no less– should offer a boost of confidence about Vietnamese competitiveness in the near future regarding their neighbor to the north.
 Sentiments against China could be detected after the semifinals, when Vietnamese learned that one of the referees for the championship match is from China.
 Some were concerned that he may be biased against the Vietnamese players during the game.
 The concern has added to the thrilling tension often found in the “lose-and-you’re out” stages of sport competitions.

 This sentiment is reflected in a response by a Vietnamese man to the dissident blogger Đoan Trang, who has partaken in the celebrations.
 But she also thought that the euphoria after the semifinal game was easily distraction from political concerns.
 Indeed, it must be noted that at least a number of Vietnamese agreed with her.
 Nonetheless, I think the majority opinion shares the sentiments expressed in the following response: